- December 15th*

 How to Schedule an Audition

-To schedule an audition appointment email the Music Department secretary at: [email protected] with the following information:
+To schedule an audition appointment, email the Music Department at: firstname.lastname@example.org with the following information:

 complete mailing address

-- what instrument you play or if you are vocalist
+what instrument you play or if you are a vocalist

-If necessary we can schedule you for an alternate date and time.
-You may also call the Music Department at (315) 498-2256 and leave the required information on the secretary's voicemail telephone line.
+You may also call the Music Department at (315) 498-2472 and leave a voicemail with the required information.

 Required to be proficient in all major scales and have one work prepared from the standard literature for oboe